Osho Commune International

 James Asher’s drum/ didgeridoo album ‘Feet in the Soil’ became a big seller for New Earth, as well as Deuter’s album ‘Reiki Hands of Light’.

 The CD order fulfillment distribution was handled by Audio Alternatives out of Chappaqua, NY (later the hometown of president Clinton’s family).
 After some time it was moved to the west coast to Wright Fulfillment in Ashland, Oregon, which became the operational office for New Earth Records.
 Manufacturing was done by TSI in Valencia, CA. Their first promoter was PJ Birosik out of Boulder, and mainstream distribution was handled by Allegro Distribution out of Portland, OR.

 In the meantime, Bhikkhu and Waduda had given up their residence in Germany and had moved permanently to the foothills of Boulder.
-They changed their immigration status from L1 visas to Green Cards.

 New artists joining the label were Anando, Turiya Hanover, and Boulder recording artist, Ashik.